 Relationality is the grounding force in all of Shaw-Collinge’s work, where community, collaboration and care remain central to her exploration of space.
 “I’m much stronger because of the people around me,” she says.
 “I want to make a better place for them — and for myself — than what we’ve had before.”

-From a five-part collection of thick wool sweaters emblazoned with structures inspired by vernacular dwellings called lavvu to a series of images cataloguing upcycled everyday objects, Sámi artist and architect Joar Nango’s work traces the very edges of design and its interrelations with circumpolar Indigenous communities.
+From a five-part collection of thick wool sweaters emblazoned with structures inspired by vernacular dwellings called lavvu to a series of images cataloguing upcycled everyday objects, Sámi artist and modern architect Joar Nango’s work traces the very edges of design and its interrelations with circumpolar Indigenous communities.
 Currently based in northern Norway — part of his people’s traditional territory, known as Sápmi, which stretches across three Nordic countries and a portion of Russia — Nango draws on the long traditions of hacking and improvisation integral to such regions, “where resources are scarce and the climate [is] unpredictable, harsh and unmerciful,” he says.